 Instead of discreet campaigns, digital campaign structure should be seen as a machine learning model.
-From a ML standpoint, it is wasteful to throw away a trained model and the associated data, only to re-train a model on the same objectives for the next campaign.
+From an ML standpoint, it is wasteful to throw away a trained model and the associated data, only to re-train a model on the same objectives for the next campaign.

-The solution is to build campaigns as models for a specific product category, initiative and optimization goal.
+The solution is to build campaigns as models for a specific product category, initiative and optimisation goal.
 The models can subsequently be continuously trained and re-used which will ultimately reduce waste and improve efficiency.